-Fnd $$a \neq \emptyset \rightarrow \exists y (y \in a \land \forall z (z \in y \rightarrow z \notin a)).^{13}$$
+Fnd $a \neq \emptyset \rightarrow \exists y (y \in a \land \forall z (z \in y \rightarrow z \notin a)).^{13}$

 We turn now to the critical Zermelian axiom of Infinity.
-What is particularly important about this axiom, especially for purposes here, is not merely that it asserts the safety of an infinite plurality but, rather, the safety of a plurality that is unbounded in our hierarchy of finite levels.
-Consider, in particular, the Zermelo numbers \emptyset_0 , \emptyset_1 , \emptyset_2 , ...
-As $\lambda(\emptyset_i) = U{i+1}$, for all natural numbers i, it follows that, for every level U_n , no matter how high, there is a Zermelo number (\emptyset_n) , for example) that only first occurs in a higher level still; the Zermelo numbers are thus unbounded in the hierarchy of levels U_0 , U_1 , U_2 , ... and, hence, never constitute a set in any finite level.
+What is particularly important about this axiom, especially for purposes here, is that it asserts not merely the safety of an infinite plurality - Ur will have already done that on the assumption that there are infinitely many urelements - but, rather, the safety of a plurality that is finitely unbounded, i.e., unbounded (hence infinite) in our hierarchy of finite (i.e., finitely-indexed) levels U_n .
+Consider, in particular, the Zermelo numbers φ_0 , φ_1 , φ_2 , ...
+As $\lambda(\phi_i) = U{i+1}$, for all natural numbers i, it follows that, for every finite level U_n , no matter how high, there is a Zermelo number (φ_n , for example) that only first occurs in a higher level still; the Zermelo numbers are thus unbounded in the hierarchy of finite levels U_0 , U_1 , U_2 , ... and, hence, never constitute a set in any of them.

-Such unbounded pluralities, then, are of a rather different sort structurally than any we've encountered hitherto.
+The Zermelo numbers, then, are of a rather different sort structurally than any we've encountered hitherto.
 But, ultimately, from the realist's standpoint, at least, there doesn't seem to be any more reason to question their safety than there is to question the safety of the urelements that we sanction in Ur that get the hierarchy going in the first place or the plurality of subsets of a given level that we sanction in Pow that enable us, at any given level, to extend the hierarchy to the next level.
 For, just as in those cases, all of the things in question are there and hence available for collection into a set.
-Moreover, as the Zermelo numbers are unbounded in the hierarchy of finite levels and hence could not constitute a set at any such level, the set they would constitute would definitively not be a member of itself.
-So there also seems to be no hint of a Russell-style paradox in the offing.
+Moreover, as the Zermelo numbers are unbounded in the hierarchy of finite levels and hence could not constitute a set at any such level, the set they would constitute would demonstrably not be a member of itself.
+So the assumption that they are jointly safe does not appear to raise the specter of a Russell-style paradox.
+Accordingly, Zermelo's Infinity axiom posits the collective safely of the Zermelo numbers the way that Ur does for the urelements and Pow does for the subsets of a given set.
+More exactly, it declares that there is a set that contains the Zermelo numbers: